 Back to Class for Threatened School

-Officials have said the teens planned to top the death toll of the April 20 massacre at Columbine High School in Littleton, Colo., where teenage gunmen Eric Harris and Dylan Klebold killed 13 before committing suicide.
+Last month in Littleton, Colo., teenage gunmen Eric Harris and Dylan Klebold killed 13 people at Columbine before committing suicide.